pgigis/sigcomm2021-offnets-artifacts/README.md

 Our methodology uses TLS certificate scans as a building block, supplementing them with additional techniques (e.g., HTTP(S) fingerprints) and datasets (e.g., IP-to-AS mapping, APNIC user population estimates, etc..).

 We document in detail the datasets [here](https://github.com/pgigis/sigcomm2021-offnets-artifacts/tree/master/datasets).

+## Results Overview

+The [Analysis](#analysis) step allows you to infer the off-nets per hypergiant by reproducing the methodology section of the paper.

+Then, to explore the results we provide additional [Meta-Analysis](#meta-analysis) scripts.

+Meta-Analysis ```Group Hypergiant validated off-nets by continent``` allows you to reproduce the results used in Figure 5.

+Meta-Analysis ```Estimate Hypergiant country coverage``` allows you to reproduce the Internet user population coverage (percentage) per country for off-net footprints results used in Figures 6, 7 and 8.

 ## Analysis